Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Results

 The dust along the line of sight introduces additional IS polarization that must be subtracted from the observed one to recover the intrinsic polarization of the source.
 We studied the IS polarization by measuring the polarization of 11 field stars located within $14\arcmin$ of the source (see Fig.~\ref{fig:sky}) and at a range of distances as determined by \textit{Gaia} parallaxes.
 The list of observed field stars and their polarization properties is given in Table~\ref{table:ism} and shown in Fig.~\ref{fig:PDPAplx}.

 The distance to \source is not well established. \citet{Burridge2025} quote $d=5.5^{+1.4}_{-1.1}$~kpc, while \citet{MataSanchez2025} give $3.4\pm0.3$~kpc.
-These estimates correspond to parallaxes in the range $\pi\sim$0.15--0.32~mas.
-Thus, we use two options for the field star selection.
-Our primary choice is to select stars at higher distances with $\pi$ around 0.2~mas (i.e. stars 2--5, see Fig.~\ref{fig:sky} and Table~\ref{table:ism}).
-The secondary option is to use a larger set of stars covering also lower distances with $\pi$ in a wider range (i.e. stars 2--9).
+These estimates correspond to parallaxes in the range of $\pi\sim$0.15--0.32~mas.
+Thus, we used two options for the field star selection.
+Our primary choice was to select stars at higher distances with $\pi$ around 0.2~mas (i.e., stars 2--5, see Fig.~\ref{fig:sky} and Table~\ref{table:avgism}).
+The secondary option was to use a larger set of stars also covering lower distances with $\pi$ in a wider range (i.e., stars 2--9).

-We start from the first option.
+We started with the first option.
 To ensure that the selected stars do not exhibit significant intrinsic polarization, we examined the wavelength dependence of their polarization (see Fig.~\ref{fig:ism_energy}).
-We find that star \#3 shows PD and PA values that deviate noticeably from those of other stars at comparable distances, suggesting possible intrinsic stellar polarization.
-Therefore, we used the weighted average polarization of stars 2, 4, and~5 (with the weights being inversely proportional to the square of the error on the individual star polarization measurements) to determine the IS component of the optical polarization towards \source.
-The PD and PA for that are listed in Table~\ref{table:ism} and shown as the gray shaded region in Fig.~\ref{fig:PDPAplx}, while the normalized Stokes parameters $q_{\rm is}$ and $u_{\rm is}$ are shown as gray circles in Fig.~\ref{fig:qu_all}.
+We found that star \#3 shows PD and PA values that deviate noticeably from those of other stars at comparable distances, suggesting possible intrinsic stellar polarization.
+Therefore, we used the weighted average polarization of stars 2, 4, and~5 (with the weights being inversely proportional to the square of the error on the individual star polarization measurements) to determine the IS component of the optical polarization toward \source.
+The PD and PA for that are listed in Table~\ref{table:avgism} and shown as the shaded gray region in Fig.~\ref{fig:PDPAplx}, while the normalized Stokes parameters $q_{\rm is}$ and $u_{\rm is}$ are shown as gray circles in Fig.~\ref{fig:qu_all}.

-We see in Fig.~\ref{fig:sky} that star \#3 is on the other side of the sky as compared to stars 2, 4, and 5.
+We see in Fig.~\ref{fig:sky} that star \#3 is on the other side of the sky compared to stars 2, 4, and 5.
 The difference in its polarization could be due to its position rather than an intrinsic component.
-Thus, we check the effects of including star \#3 to our IS estimate (Table~\ref{table:ism}; also shown as dashed circle in Fig.~\ref{fig:qu_ism_three}).
-We see that this increases the IS PD estimate, with maximum change seen in the $V$ band.
+Thus, we checked the effects of including star \#3 in our IS estimate (Table~\ref{table:avgism}; also shown as dashed circle in Fig.~\ref{fig:qu_ism_three}).
+We see that this increases the IS PD estimate, with the maximum change seen in the $V$ band.